-To get a list of user goals:
+To read a user's goals:

-GoalsClient.readCurrentGoalsto get a list of user goals.
+GoalsClient.readCurrentGoalsto get a list of the goals for a user.

-Task<List<Goal>> response = Fitness.getGoalsClient(this, GoogleSignIn.getLastSignedInAccount(this)) .readCurrentGoals( new GoalsReadRequest.Builder() .addDataType(DataType.TYPE_STEP_COUNT_DELTA) .addDataType(DataType.TYPE_DISTANCE_DELTA) .build());
+Task<List<Goal>> response = Fitness.getGoalsClient(this, GoogleSignIn.getAccountForExtension(this, fitnessOptions)) .readCurrentGoals( new GoalsReadRequest.Builder() .addDataType(DataType.TYPE_HEART_POINTS) .build());

-subscribe to the
+Subscribe to the

 TYPE_HEART_POINTSdata type using the Recording Client.
 Note: You need to subscribe to data types before your app can read the relevant data.
 Subscribing triggers Google Fit to start recording the relevant data and syncs it to the user's device.
 If you don't subscribe to data types, you won't be able to read any data from Google Fit.

 Finally, check their progress towards completing their goal using the HistoryClient.